Medically Reviewed By:

 Many people wonder if they’ll get drug tested at a substance abuse evaluation when faced with having to go.
 This is a question that many dealing with substance abuse should know the answer to.
 When you understand the workings of a substance abuse evaluation, it can keep your journey in perspective.

 Here we will discuss all you need to know about substance abuse evaluations, what they consist of, and how to make sure you pass them.
 If you need more information on substance abuse evaluations, give us a call today at 1-888-906-0952!
-We can help get you connected to a professional that will make sure you fully understand your next steps.
+We can help get you connected to a professional who will fully understand your next steps.

 Substance Abuse Evaluation: The Breakdown